petros-d/docs/cloud/scheduler-logs.md

 ## Access Scheduler Logs

-You can access the **Scheduler Logs** page by clicking on the Logs icon in the Astronomer UI sidebar:
+You can access the **Scheduler Logs** page clicking the Logs icon in the Astronomer UI sidebar:

 ![Logs icon and button](/img/docs/log-location.png)